MatsCornegoor/Hypercore-Protocol-Blog/README.md

 ## Support the blog

 You can support the blog by running a server with Hyper CLI.
-Run the following command to become a seeder:
+Run the following command to become a seeder of our blog:

 `hyp seed hyper://cab491db39be39c0542c611f60b12eabe689efbf2fd0210e280d73507137e0dd/`